marquisepiton/Tic-Tac-Toe-React/README.md

-# React with Xs & Os
+# React with Xs & Os!

 I will learn the fundamentals and get a deep understanding of building a React app by creating the classic game, Tic Tac Toe.